liam-0398/rockskunk/README.md

 ## What I have learned from bootstrap compiler mistakes

 - Reverted after changing to record based system.
 Never again.

-# Never

-- Records/Structs tracking state in the compiler
+- Never again non-array state tracking in the compiler
-- Formal IR
+- Never a Formal IR
-- Giant AST
+- Never an AST in general

-# Always

-- Arrays and strings
-- Simplicity over abstraction

 ## Not Implemented Yet